vincentbernat/nixops-take1/README.md

 This is my tentative to get more familiar with NixOS and Colmena.
 I am unsure if it's the right way.
+Previously, I was using NixOps (see commit 7e583aca7906).

 I am using this setup in conjuction with CDKTF.
 See [cdktf-take1 repository](https://github.com/vincentbernat/cdktf-take1).
 Notably,